Windowsnir/AssetsCoin/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

+Assets coin new development team is going to start the Debelpoment road map on 7/1/2021.
+However small changes (ie. descripetion with in the code, amount of coins) have occurred.

 Testing
 -------
+Assetscoin testing and reworking code.
 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people